mlcommons/ck/ck2/README.md

 * **2022 April 20:** Join us at the public MLCommons community meeting.
 Register [here](https://docs.google.com/spreadsheets/d/1bb7qWgWM-6gop1Mwjm4u8LZtC7uqbee8C30DHipkkms/edit#gid=533252977).

-* **2022 April 3:** Join us at the HPCA'22 workshop on [benchmarking deep learning systems](https://sites.google.com/g.harvard.edu/mlperf-bench-hpca22/home)
+* **2022 April 3:** We presented the CK concept to bridge the growing gap between ML Systems research and production at the HPCA'22 workshop on [benchmarking deep learning systems](https://sites.google.com/g.harvard.edu/mlperf-bench-hpca22/home).
-  where we will present the CK2 concept for MLPerf design space exploration and production deployment.

 * **2022 March:** We presented our [CK concept to enable collaborative and reproducible ML Systems R&D](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=73126) at the SIAM'22 workshop on "Research Challenges and Opportunities within Software Productivity, Sustainability, and Reproducibility"

 * **2022 March:** we've released the first prototype of the [CK2 framework](https://github.com/mlcommons/ck/tree/master/ck2)
-  based on your feedback!
-Join this community effort to make it easier to bring research ideas to the real world!
+  based on your feedback and our practical experience [reproducing 150+ ML and Systems papers and validating them in the real world](https://www.youtube.com/watch?v=7zpeIVwICa4).
+!

 # First steps